 Basically, you want to make it possible for both you and the inventor to come to an agreement.
-The settlement will probably be a whole waste of time if you assume you are shopping for a whole project, while the inventor is under the impression you only need a restricted license.
+The settlement will probably be a waste of time if you assume you are shopping for a complete project, while the inventor is under the impression you only need a restricted license.

 How Are Patent Rights Bought?

-Firms make tens of millions yearly by manufacturing patented gadgets.
+Firms make tens of millions yearly by manufacturing patented products.
 Producers often work proactively to safeguard the rights to the patents themselves.
 Importantly, a producer can both develop and patent products or purchase rights to current patents.
 In other words, patents can be bought.